 - Co-insurance: Similar to a co-pay, however, co-insurance is a percentage of the cost.

-- Maximum Out-of-Pocket (MOOP): The absolute maximum you’ll pay for inpatient and outpatient care annually.
+- Maximum Out-of-Pocket (MOOP): The absolute maximum you’ll pay for inpatient and outpatient care annually, excluding premiums and deductibles.

 - Initial Coverage Limit (ICL): Specific to Part D coverage, ICL is the amount paid by both you and the insurer for your medications before you hit the dreaded donut hole (coverage gap).